Geographic Distribution and Habitat

 Lowe’s monkeys are small primates with long arms, legs, and tails.
 Their coats are an arrangement of colors, with white at the neck and down to their belly and arms.
 Their faces are black with white or pink coloring around their mouths.
 The rest of their coat resembles a gradient of yellow, white, and brown with a black rear.

-Lowe’s monkeys are frugivores and folivores with a diverse diet.
+Lowe’s monkeys are frugivores (fruit-eaters) and folivores (leaf-eaters) with a diverse diet.
 Monkeys at the Duasidan Monkey Sanctuary in Ghana feed on the seeds, leaves, and buds of 13 types of plant species, as well as invertebrates and anthropogenic food when available.
 Their diet changes seasonally; during the dry season they eat more buds, and during the wet season they enjoy more fruits.

 Lowe’s monkeys forage through both the forests and garbage dumps.
 They rely on anthropogenic foods—such as livestock, garbage, and domestic fruits—for a considerable amount of their diet.
 It accounts for 34% of their food source during the wet season, and 41% during the dry season.